 More extreme heat is in the forecast.
 Here's expert advice to prevent heat stroke and other hot weather health hazards.

-Seventeen people were taken to the hospital during Ed Sheeran's concert in Pittsburgh Saturday night, with officials saying the majority were treated for "heat-related issues," CBS Pittsburgh reported.

-And with even more sweltering temperatures in the forecast for much of the country, in particular the Southwest, health experts say it's important to know the risks and symptoms of heat-related illness, and how to keep yourself and your family safe.
+With more sweltering temperatures in the forecast for much of the country — including heat topping 110 degrees in the Southwest — health experts say it's important to know the risks and symptoms of heat-related illness and how to keep yourself and your family safe.

 "Excessive heat is the leading weather related killer in the United States," the National Weather Service warns, noting that conditions in cities, with their dense populations and urban "heat island" effect, can be especially hazardous.